dojo/docs/dojox/app/bind.rst

     }
   }

-Sample view template for data binding - simple.html
+The sample view template for data binding could look like:

 .. code-block :: html